Puente de la Mujer: History

 Crossing of the bridge at night.

 Love locks beside the Puente de la Mujer.

 The work was conceived by businessman Alberto L. González, who donated money for its construction.
 Costing about US$6 million, the bridge was manufactured by the Urssa steel fabrication conglomerate in the city of Vitoria-Gasteiz in the Basque Country of northern Spain.

+The Puente de la Mujer or "Woman's Bridge" in Buenos Aires (2024).

 According to business executive Bob Schmetterer, the bridge was not part of the original Puerto Madero project.
 Jorge Heymann, a Buenos Aires advertising executive, had been hired to develop an advertising campaign for Puerto Madero, but his analysis showed that the biggest challenge of the site was access, not public awareness.
 A landmark footbridge, Heymann suggested, while certainly more costly than an initial advertising campaign would have been, would be more practical and lasting.
 The developer agreed with the assessment, and he built the structure.

 Construction of the Puente de la Mujer started in 1998, with the opening taking place on 20 December 2001.
 The bridge was declared a Cultural Heritage of the City of Buenos Aires in 2018.

 In 2022, the floor of the bridge was renovated for the first time, using plastic wood made with bottles donated in the green points of the city.